 How to Become a Mechanic: Education and Career Roadmap

 Learn how to become a mechanic.
-Research the education and career requirements, certification and experience required for starting a career as a mechanic.
+Research the education and career requirements, certification and experience required for starting a career in this field.

 Mechanics are skilled in repairing cars and trucks.
 Their job tasks usually include inspecting a vehicle's parts, evaluating its overall condition, diagnosing problems and making repairs.
 They also perform routine tune-ups and change the oil in vehicles.
 Mechanics often work with oily tools and parts and may have to remain in uncomfortable positions for extended periods of time.

-According to the U.S. Bureau of Labor Statistics, a high school diploma or the equivalent is usually required to work in the field, but completing a post-secondary program may increase employment opportunities.
-Although no certification is required to work as a mechanic, employers may prefer applicants certified by the National Institute of Automotive Service Excellence (ASE).
+According to the U.S. Bureau of Labor Statistics, a high school diploma or the equivalent is usually required to work in the field, but post-secondary training is often preferred by employers and may increase employment opportunities.
+Although no certification is required to work as a mechanic, employers may prefer applicants certified by the National Institute for Automotive Service Excellence (ASE).
 The table below includes the requirements to become a mechanic.

 |Education Level||High school diploma or equivalent; postsecondary training preferred*|